deepwater-hooligans/docs/README.md

 These are the line dps ships for our main doctrines.

-Logi and other support ships are handout.
+Logi and other support ships are handout; don't buy personal copies.

 You **must** own a dps ship even if you usually fly support.